MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-private-endpoint.md

 # Get started with chat private endpoints for Python

 This article shows you how to deploy and run the [Enterprise chat app sample for Python](https://github.com/Azure-Samples/azure-search-openai-demo) accessible by private endpoints.
-Create a virtual machine, then connect via Azure Bastion from the Azure portal to access the virtual machine.
-Use a web browser on the virtual machine to access the chat app.

 This sample implements a chat app using Python, Azure OpenAI Service, and [Retrieval Augmented Generation (RAG)](/azure/search/retrieval-augmented-generation-overview) in Azure AI Search to get answers about employee benefits at a fictitious company.
 The app is seeded with PDF files including the employee handbook, a benefits document and a list of company roles and expectations.